CybersecurityPaladin/SOC-L1-questions/README.md

 is a standard awareness document for developers and web application security. ([OWASP](https://owasp.org/))

 <ins>**48: (IDOR) Insecure Direct Object Reference**</ins>
 is a vulnerability caused by the lack of an authorization mechanism.
-When a user can change an id and access another user’s data.
+When an attacker can change an id and access another user’s data.
 ➣ [IDOR Attacks here](IDOR-Attacks.md)

 <ins>**49: (RFI) Remote File Inclusion**</ins>